Sidney, British Columbia: Labour force

 Sidney is mainly an industrial town, with most people working in the construction, manufacturing, and warehousing fields (26%).
 Retail accounts for approximately 10% of the employment.
 Healthcare and social assistance employs 13%.
 There are over 4,000 people employed in Sidney, with an unemployment rate of 6.1%.
-It should also be taken into consideration that some of this labour force commutes from neighbouring municipalities, such as Saanich or Victoria.
+It should also be taken into consideration that some of the labour force commutes from neighbouring municipalities, such as Saanich or Victoria.
 The median income is $24,638.
 The median income for a household in the town is $63,840.
 Renting costs in Sidney have increased substantially over the past few years, with a Standard 2 Bedroom Suite reaching as much as $2500 a month.
 The average cost of a house in Sidney in March 2019 was $645,500.

 Government

-The Town of Sidney is a municipality governed by an elected Council which, as of 2025, consists of one Mayor and six Councillors: Mayor Cliff McNeil-Smith, Councillor Sara Duncan, Councillor Terri O'Keeffe, Councillor Steve Duck, Councillor Scott Garnett, Councillor Richard Novek, and Councillor Chad Rintoul.
+The Town of Sidney is a municipality governed by an elected Council, which, as of 2025, consists of one mayor and six councillors: Mayor Cliff McNeil-Smith, Councillor Sara Duncan, Councillor Terri O'Keeffe, Councillor Steve Duck, Councillor Scott Garnett, Councillor Richard Novek, and Councillor Chad Rintoul.

 Education

-Public schools serving Sidney residents are operated by School District 63 Saanich.
-These include Sidney Elementary School, North Saanich Middle School, and Parkland Secondary School.
+Public schools serving Sidney residents are operated by School District 63 Saanich and include Sidney Elementary School, North Saanich Middle School, and Parkland Secondary School.